moebiusmania/sl-landingpage-2009/README.md

 # sl-landingpage-2009
-> Restoration of my 2009 personal Flash landing page, rebuilt with web standards.
+> Restoration of my 2009 personal Flash landing page, rebuilt with modern Web standards.

 Tried my best to make a 1:1 *"porting"* of the project but some details are missing or are a bit more complex to reproduce, and so far I'm quite happy with a 98% fidelity.